 There are, of course, numerous harmless ways you can temporarily distract yourself from these unhelpful thoughts.
 For instance, you can distract yourself through exercise, by socializing or listening to your favorite uplifting music, etc.

 It’s important to keep in mind though that these are only temporary distractions that give you time to settle yourself down.

 Once you’ve settled yourself down, it’s critical that you take time to think about what just happened and assess the situation.
 The more you can learn from this experience, the better you will do in the future.

 As a side note, it’s necessary not to indulge in addictions as a form of distraction.
 These types of distractions will often interfere with critical areas of your life and can actually complicate matters even further.

 Take Time to Contemplate

 Take a moment to think about the events that transpired that led to the moment of embarrassment.
 Ask yourself:

 What will I do differently the next time around?

-Gain a Different Perspective of the Situation
+Seek a Different Perspective on the Situation

 How else could I view this situation?